-HBEG total headcount as of end of December 2022 reads 1583 which is 1% higher when compared to December 2021.
-Our Female representation across all global career bands ('GCB') is 38.2% which is slightly higher than December 2021 (37.7%).
+HBEG total headcount as of end of December 2023 read 1605 which is 1.4% higher compared to December 2022.
+Our Female representation across all bands is 39.3% which is slightly higher than December 2022 (38.2%).
+As part of our Diversity and Inclusion agenda, we have maintained the 5% country requirement of hiring People with Registered Disabilities in 2023.